jroettenbacher/phd_base/README.md

 These scripts work with the BAHAMAS system from HALO.
 BAHAMAS gives in situ and flight data like altitude, temperature, wind speed and other parameters.

+## 3. GoPro Time Lapse quicklooks

+During the flight a GoPro was attached to the second window on the left side of HALO.
+Using the time lapse function a picture was taken every 5 seconds.
+Together with BAHAMAS position data (and SMART spectra measurements) a time lapse video is created.
+The GoPro was set to UTC time but cannot be synchronized to BAHAMAS.
+At one point it reset its internal time to local time, so the meta data for some flights had to be corrected.
+See the `README.md` in the GoPro Folder for details.
+There a list which tracks the processing status can be found.

+Due to the offset from the BAHAMAS time an offset correction has to be applied to each timestamp.

+### 3.1 add_timestamp_to_picture.py

+Run on Linux (Ubuntu)

+**Input:**
+* flight (User input)
+* correct_time flag (User input)
+* filename for a test file (User input)
+* path with all GoPro pictures

+**Output:**
+* overwrites meta data in original file with UTC time from BAHAMAS
+* adds a time stamp to the right bottom of the original file

+This script reads out the DateTimeOriginal meta data tag of each file and corrects it for the LT to UTC and BAHAMAS offset if necessary.
+It overwrites the original meta data tag and places a time stamp to the right bottom of the file.
+One can test the time correction by replacing `path` with `file` in `run()` (\~line 38).

+### 3.2 write_gopro_timestamps.py

+Run on Linux (Ubuntu)

+**Input:**
+* flight date (User input)
+* GoPro images

+**Output:**
+* txt file with `exiftool` output
+* csv file with datetime from picture meta data and picture number

+Reads the metadata time stamps and saves them together with the picture number in a csv file.

+### 3.3 plot_maps.py

+**Input:**
+* date of flight (User input)
+* flight number (User input)
+* csv file with time stamp and GoPro picture number
+* BAHAMAS nc file

+**Output:**
+* csv file with selected GoPro picture numbers and timestamps which are used for the time lapse video
+* map for each GoPro picture

+Reads in the BAHAMAS latitude and longitude data and selects only the time steps which correspond with a GoPro picture.
+In the `plot_props` dictionary the map layout properties for each flight are defined.
+For testing the first four lines of the last cell can be uncommented and the Parallel call can be commented.
+It makes sense to run this script on the server to utilize more cores and increase processing speed.

+### 3.4